-'''

-LA I LA IV IV O-V
+LA I LA IV IV O-V DWRIT (IDCB, IERR, IBUF, IL[NUM]);

-DWRIT (IDCB,IERR,IBUF,IL[,NUM]);

-'''

 IDCB Logical array (required).
-The Data Control Block (DCB) is a four word array used for each RTE file opened.
-This is used by the system and should not be modified.
+The Data Control Block (DCB) is a four word array used for each RTE f ile opened.
+This is used by the system and should

 IERR Integer (required).
 Error code returned as a result of remote file access.

 IBUF Logical array (required).
 Buffer from which data is written to record.

 IL Integer by value.
 Number of words from IBUF to be written.
 The buffer size is limited to 512 words.

 NUM Integer by value (optional).
-Record number for random access type 1 and type 2 files: If $NUM = 0$, transfer starts at current pointer position (default).
-If $NUM > 0$, transfer starts at absolute record position.
-If $NUM < 0$, transfer starts at current position.
+Record number for random access type 1 and type 2 files:

+If NUM = 0, transfer starts at current pointer position (default).

+If NUM > 0, transfer starts at absolute record position.

+If NUM < 0, transfer starts at current position.

-- CCE No error with DSN/DS at either end.
+CCE No error with DS/3000 at either end.
 Check IERR for result on the HP 1000.
-If IERR < 0, then there is an FMP error.
-CCL Indicates problems at the HP 3000 end.
-Refer to Appendix A for summary of the RFA - error codes.
-This value may also represent a DSN/DS/3000 subsystem or MPE file system error. - CCG Not used.
+If IERR < error codes.
+This value may also represent a DS/3000 subsystem or MPE file system error.